kristofer/octopress/source/index.md

 Focused on helping businesses find their way through the approaches of modern Internet strategies, mobile and otherwise.

 Schooner Networks develops internet business ideas, creates technical strategies and plans, and builds custom internet software.

+_But, if you're here, you probably know all about me. -Kristofer_